-- If both of the following conditions are true, follow the procedures in Chapter 9, "Modifying the Processor for Key Mode." - Form 1, System Planning, indicates Permanent Key mode. - Form 2c, System Numbering: Line/Trunk Jacks, indicates no GS (ground-start) trunks in the Incoming Trunk Type column. - Insert the processor into the carrier as indicated in "Installing the Processor in the Carrier," later in this chapter.
+- If both of the following conditions are true, follow the procedures in "Modifying the Processor for Key Mode, in Chapter 9." - Form 1, System Planning, indicates Permanent Key mode. - Form 2c, System Numbering: Line/Trunk Jacks, indicates no GS (ground-start) trunks in the Incoming Trunk Type column. - Insert the processor into the carrier as indicated in "Installing the Processor in the Carrier," later in this chapter. - NOTE:

 If the system is programmed for Permanent Key mode, check the switch setting.
-Refer to Chapter 9, "Modifying the Processor for Key Mode" for detailed procedures.
+Refer to "Modifying the Processor for Key Mode", in Chapter 9 for detailed procedures.
 If the switch is set to Permanent Key-only operation, all trunks revert to loop-start.
 If the switch is not set, any programmed designation for ground-start trunks is retained.